How to Prepare for Living Off-Grid in Winter

 You may also have to cut down on how long you’re running certain appliances or plan them for sunny mornings – keep a closer eye on the battery voltage throughout the day so you have warning if you’re getting close to running out of power.

 You’re also far more likely to have multiple poor weather days in a row, meaning you will struggle to recharge your batteries fully, on solar, and might not be able to maintain normal power use.
-This means the most important task is keeping an eye on the weather, as knowing when these periods are coming is crucial in allowing you to prepare for them by reducing your power usage or getting the generator going.
+This means the most important task is keeping an eye on the weather, as knowing when these periods are coming is crucial in allowing you to prepare for them by reducing your power usage or getting the generator going to top up in advance.
 Read more about how long periods of poor weather affect power here.

 Replenish your LPG reserves.

-If you rely on LPG for cooking, heating, and showers, you’ll start going through it a bit quicker as the weather cools down and your usage increase.
-Check how much you’ve got left in your tanks and book a refill or swap your cylinders in town before you run out.
+If you rely on LPG for cooking, heating, and showers, you’ll start going through it a bit quicker as the weather cools down and your usage increases.
+Check how much you’ve got left in your tanks, book a refill or swap your cylinders in town before you run out.
 The last thing you want in the middle of winter is your shower suddenly going cold!
-Take a second to check all your lines for damage while you’re out there too.
+Take a second to check all your lines for damage while you’re out, too.

 Be prepared for complete power outages.

-Just in case something goes completely wrong, like your batteries are flat and you can’t use the generator etc, think about how you could get by for a couple days with no power.
-Non-perishable food stocks, and power banks for your phone are two of the best things to have on hand to help you get by without having to leave your property unnecessarily – especially important if you live somewhere at risk of having the roads closed.
+If something goes completely wrong, maybe your batteries are flat, and you can’t use the generator.
+Think about how you could get by for a couple days with no power.
+Non-perishable food stocks, and power banks for your phone are two of the best things to have on hand to help you get by – especially important if you live somewhere at risk of having the roads closed during a storm.

 Prep your woodstove.